en

 MeetingKachigawa Station

-Meet Akiko at Kachigawa Station and get a ride to her home.
+Meet Akiko at Kachigawa Station and go to her home together.

 PreparationEnjoy a Drink